 The steam flow out of the moisture separator is not the same as that entering the moisture separator.
 The reduction in mass flow is equal to the change in moisture content within the main moisture separator, eg, a moisture separator reduces the moisture level in steam at 1.8 MPa(a) from 12% to 4%.
 Determine the change in mass flow.

-As a first approximation let us consider that 12% of the fluid was initially moisture and this was reduced to a final figure of 4%.
+The quality is improved by removing the moisture.
+12% of the fluid was initially moisture and this was reduced to a final figure of 4%.
 Thus, 12% - 4% = 8% of the mass flow must have been removed to achieve this new quality.